Message from the President

-The latest edition of the Urban Dweller, Capitol Hill United Neighborhoods' (CHUN) monthly e-newsletter, is posted online.
-Here is a brief update from your registered neighborhood organization and community advocate:
+Happy Labor Day.
+Urban Dweller, Capitol Hill United Neighborhoods' (CHUN) monthly e-newsletter, is available online.
+Here is the latest from Denver's largest, oldest registered neighborhood organization and advocate.

 Travis Leiker, MPA

 Join Neighbors at CHUN Wine Tasting September 29

 CHUN celebrates Denver Days with a Neighborhood Ice Cream Social